dgunning/MathMastery/docs/learning_plans/unit1/lesson_content/lesson1_guide.md

    - "Can one input have multiple outputs?"
    - "If I give you the same input twice, will I always get the same output?"

-3. Help your teen identify which are functions by applying the "one input → one output" rule.
+3. Identify which are functions by applying the "one input → one output" rule.

 ### 3. The Vertical Line Test